Mortimer & Whitehouse: Gone Fishing: Series 5 (2022)

+Series 6 (2023)

+Note: Before filming of episode 5, Mortimer fell ill and missed the episode.
+Lee Mack deputised for him.

+On the hour long Scottish New Year episode the pair were joined by actress Arabella Weir and singer Clare Grogan.

+Series 7 (2024)

+Series 8 (2025)

+All episodes were released on iPlayer on the premier date.

 Reception

 The series has received widespread praise for its warmth, charm, gentle nature and poignancy.
 Sam Wollaston in The Guardian praised it for its genuine reality and described it as "lovely: warm and funny and human and healthy."
 In The Herald, Alison Rowat described it as "Soothing, funny and poignant", going on to say that it is essential viewing "in a 'break glass in case of emergency' kind of way".
 Guy Pewsy in the Evening Standard wrote that the show had a "sense of real affection and solidarity", partly down to Mortimer and Whitehouse's shared sense of humour and affectionate rapport.
-Summing up he called it "a warm and thoroughly pleasant half an hour". iNews reviewer Elisa Bray, praised the show's "natural" feel and said that it was "A breath of fresh air", calling it "one of the most therapeutic and relaxing on television."
+Summing up he called it "a warm and thoroughly pleasant half an hour". i reviewer Elisa Bray, praised the show's "natural" feel and said that it was "A breath of fresh air", calling it "one of the most therapeutic and relaxing on television."

 In a five-star review of the second series in The Guardian, Jack Seale praised Mortimer and Whitehouse's comedic chemistry and the series' production values ("It’s just a couple of blokes dicking about but it's filmed in glistening, often airborne HD"), and concluded that "Gone Fishing is a reminder that there's nothing better to spend your money on than friends, memories and moments of throwaway pleasure."

 In a review of the first episode of series three, The Independent's Ed Cumming commented on the show's continued and perhaps unexpected popularity, stating that "it’s hard to explain the curious alchemy of Gone Fishing, which is rarely laugh-out-loud funny but has a soothing, unforced pace that draws you in.
 The production helps, using plenty of drone shots to show the country’s rivers in stately majesty, but the programme relies on the performances of its leads, two of our most gifted comic performers".

 A tie-in book for the series, Mortimer & Whitehouse: Gone Fishing: Life, Death and the Thrill of the Catch, was published by Bonnier Books in 2019.
 An audiobook version, read by Mortimer and Whitehouse, described by The Guardian as "one of the best audio books of 2019," followed.